suzukiplan/sccvgm/README.md

 Some of the code included in the VGS-Zero implementation has been adapted to the MIT license for easy use.

-PSG と SCC のエミュレータコア部分は Digital Sound Antiques が公開している EMU2149 と EMU2212 を使用しています。
+The PSG and SCC emulator core parts use the EMU2149 and EMU2212 published by Digital Sound Antiques.

 - EMU2149: https://github.com/digital-sound-antiques/emu2149
 - EMU2212: https://github.com/digital-sound-antiques/emu2212